 Patti Toews knows a thing or two about paint.
-As Program Director for San Luis Obispo County Integrated Waste Management Authority, she is at the forefront of an innovative latex paint take-back program that exists only in her county.
+For the past 10 years, she has served as program director for San Luis Obispo County Integrated Waste Management Authority, which is at the forefront of an innovative latex paint take-back program that exists only in her county.

 Since 2009, residents of San Luis Obispo County can take their leftover latex paint back to any retailer that sells it for free disposal.
-There are three situations where retailers must take back the paint: when the customer has a receipt, there’s an even swap (for example, someone brings 500 gallons to Home Depot, they must take it if that person is buying 500 gallons from them) or a customer brings up to two fluid gallons per week.
+There are three situations where retailers must take back the paint: when the customer has a receipt, when there’s an even-swap (for example, someone brings 500 gallons to Home Depot, they must take it if that person is buying another 500 gallons from them), or when a customer brings up to 2 fluid gallons per week.

 “You can imagine the frustration on the retailers’ end,” Toews says.
 “Especially if they have to take back paint that they didn’t even sell, but it mostly doesn’t happen that way.”

-Toews says that according to their research latex paint has a remarkable, almost uncanny, way of returning to the very retail store it came from.
+Toews says that according to their research, latex paint has a remarkable, almost uncanny, way of returning to the very retail store from which it came.
 San Luis Obispo County has other take-back programs for everything from rechargeable batteries to books, but Toews says that no other material is returned in quite the same way as latex paint.

 But San Luis Obispo is unique, and many people don’t know exactly what to do with their latex paint.

 The messaging can be confusing; it’s not hazardous, but you can’t just throw it away.
-You can dry it out to throw it away, but it has to be completely dried out, and don’t leave an open can around children or animals because that could be dangerous.
+It must be dried out to throw it away, but completely dried out, However, don’t leave an open can around children or animals because that could be dangerous.

-David Ramirez, Household Hazardous Waste Technician for Gilbert, Ariz., says the best thing to do is bring the paint into an HHW facility or to an event.
-“We want to get it in the doors so we can determine if it’s usable or not and take away all those other dangers.”
+David Ramirez, household hazardous waste (HHW) technician for Gilbert, Arizona, says the best thing to do with latex paint is bring it to an HHW facility or to a scheduled HHW collection event.
+“We want to get it in the doors so we can determine if it’s usable or not and take away all those other dangers,” he says.

-They pour the paint through screens into the correct drums and once the drum is full, the paint is pared down into five-gallon buckets that residents, organizations or the city can take for reuse.
-They even scrap extra paint out of the original paint cans so they can be recycled as scrap metal.
+If the paint is reusable, Ramirez’ team pours the paint through screens to catch impurities into the drums by color, and once the drum is full, the paint is pared down into 5-gallon buckets that residents, organizations, or the city can take for reuse.
+They even scrape extra paint out of the original paint cans so they can be recycled as scrap metal.

 Ramirez says many HHW facilities don’t recycle paint in this way.
-In fact, some of them simply landfill the paint, but he still suggests taking leftover water-based paint to them anyway.
+Some of them simply landfill the paint, but he still suggests taking leftover water-based paint to them anyway.
 “Even if they don’t recycle, it will be properly packaged and disposed of,” he says.

 Latex paint can be thrown in the trash only if it is completely solid.
 You can do this by leaving the lid off the can for a few days, or use an absorbent material like cat litter to solidify the paint.